Banjarese

 - Digital Presence

-- The digital presence of Banjarese culture is growing, with social media and online platforms promoting cultural heritage.
+- A growing digital presence is evident, with social media and online platforms used to promote Banjarese culture.

 - Globalization Effects

-- Globalization has brought both opportunities and challenges, influencing cultural identity and economic practices.
+- Globalization has introduced new opportunities and challenges, impacting cultural practices and economic activities.

 - Urbanization Effects

-- Urbanization is leading to changes in traditional living arrangements and social structures, with increased migration to cities.
+- Urbanization is leading to demographic shifts and changes in traditional lifestyles, with increased urban migration.

 - Technology Adoption

-- Technology adoption is increasing, with a focus on improving education, communication, and economic opportunities.
+- Technology adoption is increasing, with a focus on improving education and access to information.

 - Hybrid Cultural Forms

-- Hybrid cultural forms are emerging, blending traditional and modern elements in art, music, and fashion.
+- Hybrid cultural forms are emerging, blending traditional and contemporary elements in art, music, and fashion.

 - Social Media Presence